 Emulation is a software compatibility layer that emulates hardware components of game consoles, instruction sets, and related APIs.
 In actual game consoles, emulation software can emulate CPUs, GPUs, audio hardware, and other physical components.

-The following list only accounts for some emulators available, but a shortlist of those more popular emulators available as AppImages either officially or by third parties and some Flatpak recommendations.
+🔰 Information: The following list only accounts for some popular emulators available as AppImages either officially or by third parties and some Flatpak recommendations.

 - Duckstation.
 DuckStation is a simulator/emulator of the Sony PlayStation(TM) console, focusing on playability, speed, and long-term maintainability.

 - PCSX2.
-PCSX2 is a Playstation 2 ’emulator,’ a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.
+PCSX2 is a Playstation 2 ’emulator,’ a free program that replicates the Playstation 2 console so that you can play PS2 games on your PC.

 - RPCS3.
 The world’s first free and open-source PlayStation 3 emulator/debugger, written in C++ for Windows and Linux.

 - RetroArch.
 RetroArch is an emulation frontend that hooks into game-specific emulation cores to play games.
-It supports over a hundred emulation cores.
-A list of these cores is available here.
+It supports over a hundred emulation cores, a list of which is available here.

 - DeSmuME.
 DeSmuME is a Nintendo DS emulator.

-- DeSmuME is available from AppImageHub.com and is available through the NX Software Center.
+- 🔰 Information: DeSmuME is available from AppImageHub.com through the NX Software Center.

 - Dolphin.
 Dolphin is an emulator for two recent Nintendo video game consoles: the GameCube and the Wii.

-- Dolphin is available from AppImageHub.com and is available through the NX Software Center.
+- 🔰 Information: Dolphin is available from AppImageHub.com through the NX Software Center.

-- And an updated version is available from Flathub; see the tutorial about Software Management.
+- 🔰 Information: An updated version is available from Flathub; see Software Management.

-- Dolphin is available from AppImageHub.com and is available through the NX Software Center.
+- 🔰 Information: Dolphin is available from AppImageHub.com through the NX Software Center.

 - PPSSPP.
 A PSP emulator.

-- Users can download PPSSPP from Flathub; see the tutorial about Software Management.
+- 🔰 Information: Users can download PPSSPP from Flathub; see Software Management.

 - Xemu.
 Original Xbox Emulator

-- Users can download xemu from Flathub; see the tutorial about Software Management.
+- 🔰 Information: Users can download xemu from Flathub; see Software Management.